 Dumont H.J.
 1986.
 Zooplankton of the Nile system // B.R.
 Davies & K.F.
 Walker (eds.).
 The ecology of River Systems.
 Junk Publishers, Dordrecht.
 P.75–88.

 PROOFS.
-Proofs are not provided, as a rule.
+Proofs are provided.

 REPRINTS are not provided since 2017.